-Traveling with urinary catheters can be a bit intimidating, especially for people who are new to cathing.
-180 Medical likes to keep our patients well informed, and up to speed with the latest urological research, news, and tips.
+Traveling by air with urinary catheters can be a bit intimidating, especially for people who are new to cathing.
+180 Medical likes to keep our patients well informed with the latest urological research, news, and tips.

 One of the first things to do is to contact the airline you will be traveling with and inquire if the airline has any special procedures for traveling with catheters.
 The airline should advise of procedures you should follow.
 Ask if the equipment you bring onboard meets Transportation Security Administration (TSA) guidelines and follow some basic hygiene steps during the flight.